juanmf/RedmineIssueImporter/README.md

  --delimiter           The sheet field delimiter, for CSV.
  --fileType            The default file Format to be used, its case sensitive as the parser class name beggins with this string and ends with 'SheetRecordParser' i.e. 'CsvSheetRecordParser'. (default: "Csv")

+$ php importSheet.php help update
+Usage:
+ update [--sheet="..."] [--record="..."] [--delimiter="..."] [--fileType="..."] dataFile

+Arguments:
+ dataFile              absolute file path to the data sheet

+Options:
+ --sheet               The sheet name config to be used to interpret data in input sheet file.
+ --record              The default record name config to be used to interpret data in input sheet file.
+ --delimiter           The sheet field delimiter, for CSV.
+ --fileType            The default file Format to be used, its case sensitive as the parser class name beggins with this string and ends with 'SheetRecordParser' i.e. 'CsvSheetRecordParser'. (default: "Csv")

 $ php importSheet.php help delete
 Usage: